-Strategy 1.a.
-Partner with local organizations in the region (e.g., Tri-City Adult Education Consortium, America's Job Centers, the South Bay Workfor Investment Board, the LA Coun Education, Department of Public Services, community-based organizations, and faith-based organizations), to create an enrollment pipeline for the populations identified in Objective 1.
-Strategy 1.b.
-Increase successful enrollment among the student populations identified in Objective 1. through the full implementation and refining of CRM Recruit, and through customized support for application, registration, and financial aid processes.
+Strategy 1.A.
+Partner with local organizations in the region (e.g., Tri- City Adult Education Consortium, America's Job Centers, the South Bay Workforce Investment Board, the Los Angeles County Office of Education, Department of Public Social Services, community-based organizations, and faith-based organizations), to create an enrollment pipeline for the populations identified in Objective 1.